Wondering how to spend 3 days in Rio de Janeiro? This Rio itinerary has you covered!

 If you’re spending a weekend in Rio de Janeiro, my top three neighbourhoods to stay in are Copacabana, Ipanema and Leblon.
 Here are some recommended hotels:

-- Belmond Copacabana Palace Hotel (Copacabana) – Stay where the celebs stay when they visit Rio!
+- Copacabana Palace Hotel (Copacabana) – Stay where the celebs stay when they visit Rio!
 You can’t miss this gleaming white hotel which faces Copacabana beach.
-Check rates online now at Booking.com or HotelsCombined.
+Check rates online now at Booking.com or Expedia.

-- Sol Ipanema (Ipanema) – An upscale hotel that’s a hop, skip and jump to the beach.
+- Sol Ipanema Hotel (Ipanema) – An upscale hotel that’s a hop, skip and jump to the beach.
 There’s a great rooftop terrace.
-Check availability on Booking.com or HotelsCombined.
+Check availability on Booking.com or Expedia.

-- Mar Ipanema (Ipanema) – This is where I stayed the last time I visited Rio.
+- Mar Ipanema Hotel (Ipanema) – This is where we stayed the last time I visited Rio.
 It’s a small, modern hotel just two blocks from the beach.
 Some rooms have gorgeous sea views.
-Book a room online at Booking.com or HotelsCombined.
+Book a room online at Booking.com or Expedia.

-- Ritz Plaza Hotel (Leblon) – In Rio’s ritziest neighbourhood, this Ritz hotel lives up to its reputation as a luxury hotel.
+- Ritz Leblon (Leblon) – In Rio’s ritziest neighbourhood, this Ritz hotel lives up to its reputation as a luxury hotel.
 There’s a pool, spa and upscale restaurant.
-Book your stay at Booking.com or HotelsCombined.
+Book your stay at Booking.com or Expedia.

 If you want to stay somewhere a little different, bohemian Santa Teresa is also a lovely neighbourhood.

 - Vila Santa Teresa – This former mansion is now a boutique hotel with five bedrooms.
 With an outdoor pool and stunning views across the city, you’ve got yourself a gorgeous place to stay.
-Compare rates online at Booking.com and HotelsCombined.
+Check rates online at Booking.com or Expedia.

 How to get around Rio de Janeiro

-If you’ve got wifi on your phone, there are plenty of Uber drivers around – and this may be easier if you’re not familiar with Portuguese.
+If you’ve got wifi on your phone (get an e-sim so you can access data), there are plenty of Uber drivers around – and this may be easier if you’re not familiar with Portuguese.

 Another alternative is to hire a private driver to get you around.
 You’ll have the added bonus of a local perspective and some context on places you’re visiting.